-Nowadays, medicines are transforming from micromolecules to more complex molecules even biological medicines.
-The reasons of this transforming are that the more complex medicines can make the treatment more targeting, less side-effect and these complex medicines such as some engineering bacteria can have more room for improvement.
+Nowadays, medicines are transforming from small molecules to larger and more complex molecules, even biological treatments.
+There are several reasons for this transform: more complexed medicines can make treatment more targeted, decreasing side-effects, and these complex medicines such as some engineered bacteria can have more room for improvement.

 These complex medicines can also treat for a wide range like cancer, inflammation, disease of immune system, so these medicines are capable to make lots of profits.
 However, there are a number of difficulties for biological medicines.
 These medicines not only have pretty high prices but also are hard to mass produce.
 What’s more, some of these medicines cannot store for a long time.
 Therefore, there is high risk of investment on this industry.

 Certainly, there are some solutions for these disadvantages such as increasing productions yields in bioreactors using microorganisms, reducing the time and cost associated with the slow growth of mammalian cells, and assisting on the optimization and engineering of biologics thanks to the high cloning capacity of microorganisms and the efficient screening methods of microbial libraries.
 So base on these solutions, biological engineering has made great progress.

 Abstract: From marine Shewanella species